 For Mozilla Firefox:

-I am on a Mac or iPhone, and nothing happens when I click on Join Meeting.
-Or nothing happens when I click the Allow button to allow browser access to my camera or microphone.
+I am on a Mac or iPhone, and nothing happens when I click on Join Meeting / Nothing happens when I click the Allow button to allow browser access to my camera or microphone.

-If you are using a Mac or iPhone and nothing happens when you click the button to Join Meeting, the issue most likely is that you need to specifically grant the browser camera and microphone access in your Mac/ iPhone settings.
+If you are using a Mac or iPhone and nothing happens when you click the Join Meeting button, the issue most likely is that you need to specifically grant the browser camera and microphone access in your Mac/ iPhone settings.

 - iPhone instructions: